Large-scale behaviour of local and entanglement entropy of the free Fermi gas at any temperature: Introduction and main results.

-\paragraph{Introduction and results.} In recent years, entanglement entropy has turned out to be a useful and much studied quantifier of nonclassical correlations between subsystems in composite quantum systems \cite{HHHH}.
-In particular, given the (pure) ground state of a spatially large many-particle system and reducing (or restricting) it to a spatial subregion $\Omega$, we denote the von Neumann entropy of the resulting mixed state by $S(0,\Omega)$ and call it the local ground-state entropy.
-The spatially bipartite entanglement entropy (EE), defined for a bounded $\Omega$ as the (quantum) mutual information relative to the complement of $\Omega$ and denoted by $H(0,\Omega)$, then simply equals $2S(0,\Omega)$ by the purity of the ground state.
+In recent years, entanglement entropy has turned out to be a useful and much studied quantifier of nonclassical correlations between subsystems in composite quantum systems \cite{HHHH}.
+In particular, given the (pure) ground state of a spatially large many-particle system and reducing (or localising) it to a spatial subregion $\Omega$, we denote the von Neumann entropy of the resulting (mixed) substate by $S(0,\Omega)$ and call it the local ground-state entropy.
+The \emph{spatially bipartite entanglement entropy} (EE), defined for a \emph {bounded} $\Omega$ as the (quantum) mutual information relative to the complement of $\Omega$ and denoted by $H(0,\Omega)$, then simply equals $2S(0,\Omega)$ by the purity of the ground state.
 This (ground-state) EE quantifies, to some extent, how strongly all particles within $\Omega$ are correlated with all those outside $\Omega$.
-It is therefore, for example, well suited to detect the appearance of long-range correlations near the critical point of a quantum phase transition by enlarging $\Omega$, see Refs. \cite{Sach,*Vidal,Chak,*Pastur}.
+It is thus, for example, well suited to detect long-range correlations near the critical point of a quantum phase transition by enlarging $\Omega$, see \cite{Sach,Vidal,Chak,Pastur}.

 For a many-particle system without long-range interactions the ground-state EE